NicolaBagala/portfolio/imdb/README.md

 _**Tech used:** JupyterLab, Python, Pandas, Matplotlib_

 **Note:** This is a summary of the the project results.
-If you want to dig deeper, the full project is available with code ([wrangling](https://github.com/NicolaBagala/portfolio/blob/master/imdb/imdb_wrangling.ipynb) and [exploration](https://github.com/NicolaBagala/portfolio/blob/master/imdb/imdb_exploration.ipynb)) as well as [code-free](https://github.com/NicolaBagala/portfolio/blob/master/imdb/codefree/imdb_exploration_codefree.ipynb) (exploration only.)
+If you want to dig deeper, the full project is available with code ([wrangling](https://github.com/NicolaBagala/portfolio/blob/master/imdb/imdb_wrangling.ipynb) and [exploration](https://github.com/NicolaBagala/portfolio/blob/master/imdb/imdb_exploration.ipynb)) as well as [code-free](https://github.com/NicolaBagala/portfolio/blob/master/imdb/codefree/imdb_exploration_codefree.ipynb) (exploration only).

 <p align="justify">This project is one of my oldest, intended as a thorough exercise in data collection, cleaning, and wrangling as well as data exploration.
 Using different data sources, I put together an “enhanced” IMDB database containing information about nearly 90.000 movies from the past 120-ish years, and explored it in search of interesting movie trivia.
 Below are a few examples.</p>